-1. A cardholder visits a merchant location and issues their credit card through a payment terminal.
+1. A cardholder visits a merchant location and uses their credit card to make a purchase by tapping, inserting, or swiping it through a payment terminal.

-2. The payment terminal communicates with the credit card processor and sends information about the transaction.
-Information includes the credit card details and the amount to be processed.
+2. The payment terminal communicates with the credit card processor (or acquirer in the instance where the acquiring institution fulfills both roles) and sends information about the transaction.
+Information includes the credit card details, cardholder information, and the amount being processed.

-3. The processor will detect what type of credit card it is and communicates with the appropriate network (such as Visa).
+3. The processor will detect what type of credit card it is and communicates with the appropriate network (i.e. Visa).

-4. Visa determines the issuing bank (such as Citi Bank) and communicates the transaction to them.
+4. Visa determines the issuing bank (e.g. Citi Bank) and communicates the transaction to them.

 5. The issuing bank ensures that the card is valid, has not been flagged for fraud and that the funds are available.
 If so, it provides a response back to the network with an APPROVAL CODE.